Penal transportation: Transportation Act 1717

 There were several obstacles to the use of transportation.
-In 1706 the reading test for claiming benefit of clergy was abolished (5 Anne c.
-6).
+In 1706 the reading test for claiming benefit of clergy was abolished (6 Ann. c.
+9).
 This allowed judges to sentence "clergyable" offenders to a workhouse or a house of correction.
 But the punishments that then applied were not enough of a disincentive to commit crime: another solution was needed.
 The Transportation Act was introduced into the House of Commons in 1717 under the Whig government.
 It legitimised transportation as a direct sentence, thus simplifying the penal process.

 Non-capital convicts (clergyable felons usually destined for branding on the thumb, and petty larceny convicts usually destined for public whipping) were directly sentenced to transportation to the American colonies for seven years.
 A sentence of fourteen years was imposed on prisoners guilty of capital offences pardoned by the king.
 Returning from the colonies before the stated period was a capital offence.
 The bill was introduced by William Thomson, the Solicitor General, who was "the architect of the transportation policy".
 Thomson, a supporter of the Whigs, was Recorder of London and became a judge in 1729.
 He was a prominent sentencing officer at the Old Bailey and the man who gave important information about capital offenders to the cabinet.